 Affectionately known as "volly pond" this was dug at the time Brunel was laying the Great Western Railway so it's been here since 1840.
 This pond is located at OX12 0DJ and the what3words location is outgrown.observe.thankful

 It contains a good head of fish with carp into double figures, bream to 6lb, tench, crucians, F1s, some good roach and rudd and a few chub.

 Match weights regularly reach 30-40lb and pleasure weights can easily exceed this.

 The water varies from about 4 feet at the narrow north end down to more than 10 feet at the south.
 There are no sudden depth changes to worry about.

 Despite its rather noisy location, nestled between the railway and the A338, this is a most picturesque fishery.
 There are lily beds to provide cover for the fish and the flowers add colour.
-The club has also added irises giving a beautiful splash of yellow in early summer.
+The club has provided floating islands to give cover to fish and is starting a planting programme to enhance the overall appearance, some irises have already become established giving a beautiful splash of yellow in early summer.

 The club has a fishery plan for this water, click here to see the latest: Grove pond - Fishery plan